-You might have noticed a trend in most of our critical control guides: the first step in most of them is to understand your environment.
+The first step in most of our critical control guides is to understand your environment.
 You can’t properly implement security controls without first knowing what’s inside your environment and how it works.

 A critical part of this lifecycle is monitoring when a system goes from supported to legacy.
 Legacy systems are systems that a vendor no longer supports, or systems that an organisation no longer maintains.